hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_seagull_in_flight_b6ed2855-fc11-482d-bb90-22a09000e3c1-0_3.content.md

 ## Contact Us

 Have questions or feedback about our Beach Vibes Wallpaper?
 We'd love to hear from you!
-Contact us at [email protected] and we'll get back to you as soon as possible.
+Contact us at me@pavolhejny.com and we'll get back to you as soon as possible.

 ---